Delivery Plan 2024/2025

 Food resilience and Food 4 Growth Shared Prosperity Programme

-• Deliver a Community Food Scheme, supporting third sector community food projects to improve accessibility to affordable and healthy food.
+• Deliver a Community Food Scheme, supporting third sector community food project to improve accessibility to affordable and healthy food - COMPLETED

 Back to top